 - Have a means to express ideas and feelings through sound

-Sinai children enjoy choir rehearsals that meet every week as well as weekly Glee Club.
-The choir participates in Boys town Hall festival, sings at Jewish Care events, assemblies, and elderly people homes.
+Sinai children in Key Stage 2 enjoy Choir rehearsals and meet every week.
+The choir participates in Boys Town Hall festival, they sing at Jewish Care events, which has included homes for the elderly, assemblies, and other events within our community.
 They also often participate in communal events to celebrate the Jewish festivals.

-Parents have the opportunity to subscribe to a number of private music lessons, details are available on the After School and Lunchtime Clubs page of the website. .
+Parents have the opportunity to subscribe to a number of private music lessons, which has included guitar, piano, violin and clarinet.